-Saturday, September 24, 2022.
+Saturday, September 23, 2023.
 The Exhibition Hall is open to fairgoers from 9 a.m. until 6 p.m.
 Entries for baked goods and children's apple pie contest, as well as dairy and cheese will be accepted until noon.
-Judging for baked goods and children's apple pie contest is at 1 p.m.; judging for dairy and cheese is at 3 p.m. in the Country Kitchen Demonstration tent.
+Judging for baked goods and children's apple pie contest is at 1 p.m. in the Country Kitchen Demonstration tent; judging for dairy and cheese is at 3 p.m. in the Country Kitchen Demonstration tent.

-Sunday, September 25, 2022.
+Sunday, September 24, 2023.
 The Exhibition Hall is open to fairgoers from 9 a.m. until 5 p.m.
 Entries for the fermented foods contest will be accepted until 9 a.m. on Sunday morning.
+Ferments may be delivered before Sunday and will be kept refrigerated until and after judging.
 Judging for fermented foods will be from 10 a.m. until noon in the Country Kitchen Demonstration tent.
 Exhibits should remain in place until 5 p.m. for the benefit of all fairgoers.
 Those collecting exhibits must wait outside.
 We ask that you not come by until 4:30 p.m. or after to avoid a crowd waiting to collect their items.
-Exhibits should be removed by 7:30 p.m. on Sunday.
+Exhibits must be removed by 7:30 p.m. on Sunday.